WISDEM/DriveWPACT/docs/installation.rst

     > import drivewpact.drive
     > import drivewpact.hub

-or run the unit tests for the gradient checks
+or run the unit tests which include functional and gradient tests.
+Analytic gradients are provided for variables only so warnings will appear for missing gradients on model input parameters; these can be ignored.

 .. code-block:: bash

-   $ python src/test/test_DriveWPACT_gradients.py
+   $ python src/test/test_DriveWPACT.py

 An "OK" signifies that all the tests passed.

+For software issues please use `<https://github.com/WISDEM/DriveWPACT/issues>`_.
+For functionality and theory related questions and comments please use the NWTC forum for `Systems Engineering Software Questions <https://wind.nrel.gov/forum/wind/viewtopic.php?f=34&t=1002>`_.

 .. only:: latex